vijaysharma9/wpjmcl/readme.txt

 * strtolower on capabilities

 = 1.4.0 =
-* Added the ability for logged in users to apply to a job with an on-file resume + include a custom message (requires Job Manager 1.9 and compatible template files)
+* Added the ability for logged in users to apply to a job with an on-file company + include a custom message (requires Job Manager 1.9 and compatible template files)
-* Added a way to have private share links for resumes (used in the apply feature). get_resume_share_link appends a key to the permalink and when present, any user can view the resume (even if standard permissions deny access).
+* Added a way to have private share links for companies (used in the apply feature). get_company_share_link appends a key to the permalink and when present, any user can view the company (even if standard permissions deny access).
-* Drag drop sorting for education and experience fields on the resume submission form
+* Drag drop sorting for education and experience fields on the company submission form
 * Template file for contact details.

 = 1.3.0 =
 * Improved search by including custom fields and comma separated keywords
-* Get geolocation data for resumes
+* Get geolocation data for companies
 * Support for languages in the WP_LANG dir (subfolder wp-job-manager-company-listings)

 = 1.2.2 =
-* Template files and functions for resume links
+* Template files and functions for company links

 = 1.2.1 =
-* New dir for resume files so protection does not affect old images
+* New dir for company files so protection does not affect old images

 = 1.2.0 =
-* Use GET vars to search resumes
+* Use GET vars to search companies
 * Added grunt
 * Updated all text domains to wp-job-manager-company-listings
 * Fix wp-editor field
 * Include POT file
 * Added 'x' to remove education/exp/links
-* Secure downloading of resumes and protected resumes directory with htaccess
+* Secure downloading of companies and protected companies directory with htaccess

 = 1.1.2 =
 * Fix remove link for uploaded files